HKBU-LAGAS/Locle/README.md

-# Locle(SIGIR2025)
+# Locle

 [Hugging Face🤗](https://huggingface.co/papers/2412.11983)

-This repository contains the code of the paper "Leveraging Large Language Models for Effective Label-free Node Classification in Text-Attributed Graphs".
+This repository contains the code of the paper "Leveraging Large Language Models for Effective Label-free Node Classification in Text-Attributed Graphs"(sigir 2025).
 To reproduce the results in the paper, please follow the steps:

 1. Prepare the environment with
 ```